-Lastly, because steam heat typically generates high temperatures, there is increased potential for nutritional degradation of breastmilk if brought to temperatures >104F/40C.
+Lastly, because steam heat typically generates high temperatures, there is an increased potential for nutritional degradation of breastmilk if brought to temperatures >104F/40C.
 What we found in our testing is that a few of the units make it far too easy to overheat breastmilk, which results in a significant loss of nutritional quality.

 Auto Shut-Off Feature with Timer

-We highly recommend buying a bottle warmer with an automatic shut off feature.
+We highly recommend buying a bottle warmer with an automatic shut-off feature.
 Most warmers shut off automatically based on either a timer or a temperature reading.
 In our testing, the timer-based auto shut-offs were reliable and easy to use and read.
-Timers allow for some adjusting, and once you've found the time setting that's best for your baby, it's easy to remember for next use.
+Timers allow for some adjusting, and once you've found the time setting that's best for your baby, it's easy to remember for your next use.
 Plus, it's helpful to know how much longer you'll need to wait before the bottle is ready for your baby.
-The only warmer in our review that does not include this feature is the Philips Avent Fast.
+The only warmer in our review that does not include this feature is the Philips AVENT Fast.

 Audible End Beep

 An audible beep at auto shut-off is useful because it is easy to get sidetracked with the baby when the bottle is warming.
-For many of the warmers in our tests, the temperature of the bottle's contents will continue to rise if left in the warmer after the auto shut-off which can lead to overheating.
-Because breastmilk begins to degrade significantly above at 113F/40C to 45C, removing a bottle promptly after the beep is essential.
+For many of the warmers in our tests, the temperature of the bottle's contents will continue to rise if left in the warmer after the auto shut-off, which can lead to overheating.
+Because breastmilk begins to degrade significantly at 113F/40C to 45C, removing a bottle promptly after the beep is essential.

 Making Your Selection